StefanHeng/StefanHeng.github.io/_pages/projects.md

     sets:
       - bullets:
         - "Mentored by [Wei Don](https://www.linkedin.com/in/don-wei/) and Srini "
-        - "Built front-end groundwork for video uploading features in item listing tool (a tool all eBay sellers interface with) "
+        - "Successfully launched a new video feature in item listing tool at Seller Experience team, impacting more than 10% of eBay sellers "
-        - "Presented architecture, implementation, upstream service challenges & next steps and live demoed to internal team of 40+"
+        - "Presented architecture, implementation, upstream service challenges & next steps and Live-demoed to internal team of 40+ "
         - "Got an return offer! "
   ECG:
     id: "ECG"